 I would highly recommend an expedition with Blue Ventures - the diving was awesome and I met some fabulous people!
 The locals in Belize made me feel so welcome and I was very sad to leave.

-Within six weeks, I made about 20 new friends, got to know a different culture very closely, learned a lot about Carribean reefs, felt that I made an impact on marine conservation, experienced amazing diving adventures and relaxed as much as never before in a great dive camp!
+Within six weeks, I made about 20 new friends, got to know a different culture very closely, learned a lot about Caribbean reefs, felt that I made an impact on marine conservation, experienced amazing diving adventures and relaxed as never before in a great dive camp!

 All of our volunteers complete an intensive two-week science training programme run by our field scientists at the beginning of each expedition, involving numerous snorkelling and diving excursions as well as informal lectures, small group discussions and practical exercises on coral and fish species identification.

 Both qualified and non-qualified divers are welcome to join our expeditions.
 All divers must be trained to at least PADI Advanced Open Water or equivalent and we provide training to this level as part of the expedition fee.
 Dive training is carried out during the first two weeks of expeditions, so that all volunteers are qualified to participate in underwater surveys once they have successfully completed their science training.

 Experienced divers who have not dived in the six months prior to their expedition are required to take a refresher course with us, to ensure that they are confident and well trained.
 We also offer the PADI Emergency First Response, Rescue Diver and Dive Master courses for those who wish to advance their diving qualifications.